 The Right to Explore

 At Outward Bound, we're committed to ensuring the outdoors is a space for everyone.
-Right to Explore is part of our diversity project, as we aim to diversify the role models young people see on our courses, our organisation and the outdoor sector.
+Right to Explore is part of our diversity project, as we aim to diversify the role models young people work with on our courses, our organisation and the outdoor sector.

-In this blog, we hear from Kate O'Brien, Diversity Project Manager at Outward Bound as she reports back on the first Right to Explore programme, kindly supported by The North Face.
+Kate O'Brien, Diversity Project Manager at Outward Bound reports back on the first Right to Explore programme, kindly supported by The North Face.
+This article first appeared in Horizons magazine.

 Our young leaders